Posted on Wednesday, February 9, 2011

 Don’t Eat the Black Noodles

-In Japan and Korea, women traditionally give men chocolates on February 14.
+In Korea, too, women traditionally give men chocolates on February 14.
 They typically give sweets to not only their beloved, but also male coworkers.
 Men return the favor a month later on White Day, in which they are expected to give gifts two or three times as expensive as the ones they received on Valentine’s Day.

 Koreans also have Black Day (April 14), in which people who didn’t get any gifts the previous months go out to eat black Jajang noodles in mourning of their single life.